ajrmzcs/laravel5.5-crud/README.md

 php artisan migrate
 php artisan db:seed
 ```
-You can see this working in this live [demo](http://crud.antonioramirez.co "Crud Demo"), but take into consideration that user creation and updated has been disabled.
+You can see this working in this live [demo](http://crud.antonioramirez.co "Crud Demo"), but take into consideration that user creation and update has been disabled.